dimartoro/what-to-do-and-where/README.md

 WHEN I click my cities' button
 ​
 ​
-THEN I am given a list of bars and given the option to know more about the location ​
+THEN I am given a list of brewerys and given the option to know more about the location ​
 ## Wireframe
 ​